-Crossing into Montreux, you’ll first realise the stark difference between the German-speaking cities of Lucerne and Interlaken and French-influenced Montreux.
-Other than its French-influenced architecture, Montruex has the Swiss Alps as a backdrop and Lake Geneva at its doorstep.
+Crossing into Montreux, you’ll first realise the stark difference between the German-speaking cities of Lucerne and Interlaken and French-speaking Montreux.
+Other than its French-influenced architecture, Montreux has the Swiss Alps as a backdrop and Lake Geneva at its doorstep.
 It’s a place to unwind due to its serene atmosphere and slower pace of life.
 Even getting to Montreux via the Golden Pass Line is an experience in itself.
-See Switzerland’s grandest castle of the Château de Chillon, stroll along the romantic streets of Vevey, and take a detour to the Leukerbad Thermal Baths before hitting the next city (Zermatt).
+See Switzerland’s grandest castle Château de Chillon, stroll along the romantic streets of Vevey, and take a detour to the Leukerbad Thermal Baths before hitting the next city (Zermatt).

-Accommodation: Airbnb — private room in a shared apartment fit for three pax — ~S$85/night, five-minute walk from Montreux main station.Read More
+Accommodation: Airbnb — private room in a shared apartment fit for three pax — ~S$85/night, 5mins walk from Montreux main station.Read More

 Ride the Golden Pass Line to Montreux